 Can you fast?
 Yes – literally millions of people around the world for thousands of years have done it.

 Is it unhealthy?
-No. In fact, it has enormous health benefits, that we have not even touched upon yet.
+No. In fact, it has many potential health benefits for the right individual.

 Is it difficult?
 Not really.
 Millions of people do it.
 But it’s not exactly fun, either.

-So fasting is effective, simple (one main rule – don’t eat), flexible (lots of different regimens), practical (saves time and money), and virtually guaranteed to work.
+So fasting is effective, simple (one main rule – don’t eat), flexible (lots of different regimens), practical (saves time and money), and efficacious.
 So why don’t people support it?
-Because nobody makes money when you fast.
-Only when you buy crazy unnecessary things like meal replacement shakes.
+One reason could be that nobody makes money when you fast.

 You can lose weight and get healthy for free?
 Nobody must learn this Ancient Secret of Weight Loss!